|Nutrition Facts (per serving)|

-- Fluffy Orange Frosting: Omit the vanilla and substitute 2 to 3 teaspoons of finely grated orange zest and 1/2 teaspoon of orange extract.
+- Fluffy Orange or Lemon Frosting: Omit the vanilla and substitute 2 to 3 teaspoons of finely grated orange or lemon zest and 1/2 teaspoon of orange or lemon extract.

 - Fluffy Peppermint Frosting: Omit the vanilla and add 1 teaspoon of peppermint extract.
 Fold 1/4 cup of crushed peppermint candies into the frosting or sprinkle the candies over the frosted cake.

 - Brown Sugar Boiled Frosting: Substitute packed light brown sugar for the granulated sugar and decrease the vanilla to 1 teaspoon.